The Missing Link (wrestler): World Wrestling Federation (1985)

-Later career and retirement (1985–2007)
+Later career (1985–2007)

 In November 1985, he went to World Class Championship Wrestling and was first managed by Percy Pringle only to turn face after saving Sunshine from an attack from The Great Kabuki then again from Percy Pringle and Rick Rude.
 In late 1986, he left for the Universal Wrestling Federation where he was managed by Dark Journey.
 He would later return to World Class and wrestle in World Wrestling Council in Puerto Rico.
 He retired in 1996, but returned on the independent circuit as The Missing Link in 2004.
 He notably wrestled his son Jason Sterling and Edge (wrestler).
 His last match was against Al Jihad in Buffalo, NY on May 5, 2007.

 Personal life

 Robertson's parents Ethel and Kenneth divorced in 1954.
 He attended Westdale High School in Hamilton.
 As a teen he worked at a golf course in Hamilton.
 He later worked various jobs from salesman, steelworker and even an arena manager.
 Robertson's sons, Jason and Mark, were also professional wrestlers.
 He was married to Gail Stirling for many years but they divorced in 1995.
 According to Bill Mercer, while married they lived in a naturist community.
 From the late 1970s to his death, he battled substance abuse.
-For a few months, he and his wife were homeless until they received help from fellow wrestler Gene Anderson.
+For a few months, he and his wife were homeless until they received help from fellow wrestler Gene Anderson in North Carolina.
+Once they returned to southern Ontario a police officer he befriended helped him find work as a court bailiff in Hamilton.

 In June 1994, Robertson attempted suicide by overdosing on an anti-depressant medication.
 He often self medicated with marijuana and alcohol, and he took an entire bottle of the anti-depressant medication.
 He was eventually discovered where he was taken to a nearby hospital where he later recovered.

 He admitted to taking steroids and abusing alcohol during his career.
 In 2006, his autobiography Bang Your Head: The Real Story of The Missing Link was published by ECW Press.
 In it, he discussed his addiction to steroids, alcohol, and drugs.
 He also did lectures in schools and prisons on substance abuse.
-He was a close friend of Ted DiBiase. at that stage and received help from a Christian group in Ontario.
-He also served on the governor general`s panel on substance abuse.
+He was a close friend of Ted DiBiase at that stage and received help from a Christian group in Ontario.
+He also served on the governor general's panel on substance abuse.
 He also was a court constable in the Hamilton court system.
 He was a respected and appreciated volunteer for many years after achieving sobriety, at the Hamilton Wentworth Detention Centre.
-While there he mentored inmates on physical fitness and recovery.
+While there, he mentored inmates on physical fitness and recovery.